 Replacing a radiator isn’t something we think about much, and often in our redecorating endeavours, we simply go around our old and faithful units.

-But here at Only Radiators we like to think big and we wholly support the drive of the DIY hero!
 Sure, changing a radiator is not the simplest DIY job but it’s by no means impossible.
 This handy guide on how to replace a radiator will prove to you just that!

-Do not be afraid, young padawan – as one of the country’s largest independent heating specialists, we know a few things about how to replace a radiator and we’re here to reveal all.
+As one of the country’s largest independent heating specialists, we know a few things about how to replace a radiator and we’re here to reveal all.

-So whether you’ve just picked out a radiator replacement from our expansive online store or have one ready, let’s get heated.
+So whether you’ve just picked out a radiator replacement from our online store or have one ready, let’s get heated.
 And if you hit a roadblock along the way, just give our experts a ring to get yourself back on track!

 Ready to add the knowledge on how to replace a radiator to your DIY repertoire?